tensorchord/envd-docs/docs/community/contributing.md

 ## Code of Conduct

-A code of conduct is a document that establishes expectations for behavior for the project’s participants.
+A code of conduct is a document that establishes expectations for behavior for the project's participants.
 Adopting, and enforcing, a code of conduct can help create a positive social atmosphere for the community.

 If you do not know what code of conduct is, please have a look at [Your Code of Conduct | Open Source Guides](https://opensource.guide/code-of-conduct/).